The distribution of known and anonymous customers in retail is disproportionate.

 The following strategies will help retailers make efficient use of data.

-As marketers get ready for a cookieless world, zero-party data is gold.
+As marketers navigate a world where third-party cookies are increasingly restricted, zero-party data is gold.

 Brands that prioritize zero-party data are better positioned to deliver personalized digital experiences while respecting customer privacy.
 However, they must avoid the trap of collecting more and leveraging less.
 They must leverage zero-party data effectively, focusing on transparent value exchange.
 Above all, retailers must use zero-party data with clear intention—improving customer retention, maximizing baskets, or improving customer lifetime value.
 They must align business goals with the overall customer experience and personalization strategies, which will significantly maximize personalization outcomes.